njablonski/ExeniaCampaign/README.md

 Each strategic turn is broken down into 5 phases.

 At the start of every turn, you should record the status of all Carriers and ensure all players have an up-to-date campaign map.
-The resources and readiness of all Carriers and Starfighter Wings is public knowledge, and should be available to all players.
+The resources and Readiness of all Carriers and Starfighter Wings is public knowledge, and should be available to all players.

-The Carrier Movement and Starfighter Sortie phases involve simultaneous action among all players, and should occur with all players present to strategize and observe events.
-The Battle Resolution, Resource Collection, and Strategic Preparations phases can then be handled asynchronously.
+The _Carrier Movement_ and _Starfighter Sortie_ phases involve simultaneous action among all players, and should occur with all players present to strategize and observe events.
+The _Battle Resolution_, _Resource Collection_, and _Strategic Preparations_ phases can then be handled asynchronously.

 ### 1. Carrier Movement

 In this phase, each player records how his Carrier will move.
 The players should gather and plan their moves in coordination with their teammates.
 Each player should record where his Carrier will move to on a slip of paper or in a password-protected email attachment.
 Once all players have recorded their planned moves, they simultaneously reveal and execute their moves.

-The following rules apply to Carrier Movement:
+The following rules apply to _Carrier Movement_:

 - Carriers can move a distance of 1 hex by default.
-- If your Carrier has available fuel, you can spend 1 fuel to allow your Carrier to move 2 hexes.
+- If your Carrier has available fuel, you can spend 1 fuel to allow your Carrier to move 2 hexes instead of 1.
 You should mark this expenditure when recording your movement.
 - Two allied Carriers cannot occupy the same hex.

 ### 2. Starfighter Sortie